Hello and happy New Year!

 Sometimes certain aspects of French culture will leave foreigners scratching their heads.
 La Poste, anyone?
 French workplace culture falls into that category and is something I’ve barely touched on the blog.
 To give you some insight into what it’s like working with the French, I have a guest post from a reader named Richard who blogs over at Deep Heart of France and is on Facebook here.
 He worked for Michelin for many years and is now retired, and wow, his stories below on working with the French are worth a read.
 Show him some love in the comments!

-What’s it like working with the French at a French company?
+What’s it like working with the French at a French company and what’s his take on French business culture?

 I’ve been lucky enough to live in France twice, for a total of seven years.
 And even though we returned to the U.S. for 12 years between these expat assignments, I still moved back and forth freely between meetings with Americans and our colleagues in France, often several times a week on the phone and several times a year in person.